srinathsai/Forecasting-of-Political-bias-in-Twitter-and-GAB/README.md

     -The above step is repeated for 3 times to get timestamps in 3 different lists of left,right and center.
     - At present we will have 3 lists of timestamps that are left,right and centre.(These lists have duplicates and that is required).
     -Getting how many duplicates for each timestamp in each list gives you frequency of respective leaning tweets per day.
-So to get frequency of each leaning tweets per day , we use *hashmaps* where in iteration itself if one timestamp is not in key of hashmap then we put in it with value 1. if existed then we increment respective timestamp value by 1. h
+So to get frequency of each leaning tweets per day , we use *hashmaps* where in **iteration itself if one timestamp is not in key of hashmap then we put in it with value 1. if existed then we increment respective timestamp value by 1**.
+    - At this point of time we will be having 3 hashmaps with timestamps as keys and frequencies as values.
+These 3 hashmaps are left,right and center timestamps wioth frequencies.
+    -From this hashmap we will be converting to 3 dataframes .

+- 2. Next step of data preprocessing: